 This site has a supportive members-only forum and a good resource list, especially for FFS.Sally's Resource Morsel (tsresource.info) [archive]

 Sally had dramatic results from FFS, and she's been kind enough to share her experiences with this and other aspects of transition.
-Offline as of 2007.Transgender Health Program (vch.ca/transhealth/resources/links/)
+Offline as of 2007.Transgender Health Program (transhealth.vch.ca/)

-A good collection of resource links.Donna Rose (donnarose.com)
+A good collection of resource links from a Canadian organization.Donna Rose (donnarose.com)